koenrane/KR-new-site/content/Definitive confirmation of shard theory.md

 Although I'm embarrassed and humbled by this experience, I'm glad that shard theory is true.
 Here's to—next time—only taking three months before running the first experiment! 🥂

 [^1]: DM me if you want links to websites where you can find information which is not available on LessWrong!
-[^2]: “The broader AI community" taken in particular to include more traditional academics, like those at [EleutherAI](https://discord.gg/zBGx3azzUn).
+[^2]: "The broader AI community" taken in particular to include more traditional academics, like those at [EleutherAI](https://discord.gg/zBGx3azzUn).